infolock/ESTCompanion/README.md

     * `kUUIDGroupSortByMajorMinor` - Sort by Major Value with the Minor Value being used for siblings having the same Major value

 Checkout `ESTBeaconManager+UUIDGroup.h` for more.

+## License
+See `LICENSE` included with this repo.
+Long story short - I'm a dev, you're a dev - we all make great stuff that works, but we also make shitty stuff that breaks...